LinuxUser255/Mullvad_Wireguard/README.md

 # wireguard-mullvad-made-easy
-A quick easy download install of Wireguard & Mullvad.
-And command line relay server selector.
+A quick easy download install of Wireguard & Mullvad, and command line relay server selector.